Forensic science expertise for the prosecution, the defence, private individuals and industry

 Over the years we have continued to provide high quality services to lawyers and increasingly to police forces, making substantial contributions in many high profile cases, for example the murder of Stephen Lawrence and the "Coastal Path" murders.

-Forensic Access has an unassailable track record, delivering our breadth of services from our laboratories at Oxford and York.
+Forensic Access has an unassailable track record, delivering our breadth of services from our quality accredited laboratories.

 Why our customers trust Forensic Access: